 Staff stated they felt respected, supported and valued.
-They were proud to work in the practice.

-Staff discussed their training needs during informal meetings.
+Staff discussed their training needs during annual appraisals.
 They also discussed learning needs, general wellbeing and aims for future professional development.

 The practice had arrangements to ensure staff training was up-to-date and reviewed at the required intervals.